AlanChatham/UnoJoy/README.md

 	folder.
 Open up UnoJoyArduinoSample and upload that code to your Arduino.

-	Next, test to make sure that it's working - open up the UnoJoyProcessingVisualizer sketch in processing and run it.
+	Next, test to make sure that it's working, we have a Processing sketch to test your controller without having to cycle through the process of going reflashing the firmware back and forth.
+	Go to https://processing.org/ to download and install Processing.
+	Then you can run the UnoJoyProcessingVisualizer sketch.

+	*Note* You'll need to install the ControlP5 library in order for the UnoJoyProcessingVisualizer to work.
+To install that, in Processing, go to Sketch -> Import Library -> Add Library... search for ControlP5, install it, then possibly restart Processing.

+	*Second Note* The compiled stand-alone processing applications seem to have stopped working, and with Java being a pain, they're not currently being supported.

 	You should see a representation of the controller, and if you ground any of the pins between 2 and 12, you should see buttons on the controller light up.
-Now, we move onto the hardware
+Now, we move onto the hardware!

 	Hardware